dequelabs/axe-website/cucumber/index.md

 ---
-layout: page
+layout: example
-title: Example Mocha
+title: Example Cucumber
 ---

 This example demonstrates how to use aXe with Cucumber.